matchmore/ios-ticketing-app/README.md

 ![your first app api-key](https://github.com/matchmore/alps-ios-TicketingApp/blob/master/media/apikey.png "apikeyFirstApp")

-**Note :** the api-key is needed to build an application using our Alps SDK.
+**Note :** Api-key and world id are needed to build an application using Alps SDK.

 ### Get Ticketing App and launch it